-This role-play provides the opportunity for you to try out old and new techniques and to observe different communication strategies.
+This role-play provides the opportunity for clinical staff to try out old and new techniques and to observe different communication strategies.
 A simulated patient will act the role of a woman attending for care.
-The setting for this role-play is the GP clinic.
-For 20-30 minutes, clinical staff should take turns in play the role of the GP seeing 'Bharati' (a young Indian woman with a daughter), for her first visit.
-The consultation will be stopped and started by the GP Facilitator to allow feedback from the facilitator, the Advocate educator and the patient.
+The setting for this role-play is the GP clinic using video/tele conferencing.
+For 20-30 minutes, clinical staff should play the role of the GP seeing 'Bharati' (a young Indian woman with a daughter), for her first visit.